ainsleymcgrath/blog/content/posts/dependency_injection_without_being_weird_about_it.md

 Now, something amazing has happened: Maintainers have gained superpowers:

-1. ***Go to definition and hover.***
+1. **_Go to definition and hover._**
    Editor support can come off like a petty concern.
 But without it, functions and methods must be grokked by uncertain means, often leading us on goose-chases throughout large codebases or––in the case of methods not called directly (think an API route)––out of the application entirely and into a documentation trawl.

-2. ***A one-liner of documentation.***
+2. **_A one-liner of documentation._**
    Type systems for dynamic languages are like embedded markup languages for describing functionality.
 They're wasted on primitives, but highly informative for domain types.

-3. ***Type hints with purpose and without tedium.***
+3. **_Type hints with purpose and without tedium._**
    When you say `foo: int` right before writing `foo + 5`, adding types to Python feels dumb.
 When all your signatures are chock-full of [simple objects](https://pythonbakery.com/bites/passive-data-patisserie/), however, types become useful, information-dense contracts .

-## The Pattern
+## The Pattern :star2:

 The three words in the heading represent three general object patterns that can replace primitives at least 80% of the time.